Allegations of genocide of Ukrainians in the Russo-Ukrainian war: Statements by officials and organizations

 Days after the discovery of evidence of the Bucha massacre, Ukrainian President Volodymyr Zelenskyy declared that Ukraine was experiencing an attempted genocide.
-Polish President Andrzej Duda, Prime Minister of Poland Mateusz Morawiecki, Prime Minister of Spain Pedro Sanchez, Colombian President Iván Duque, American President Joe Biden, and Prime Minister of Canada Justin Trudeau also called the situation in Ukraine as a genocide.
-British Prime Minister Boris Johnson said that the atrocities in Bucha do not "look far short of genocide".
+Polish President Andrzej Duda, Prime Minister of Poland Mateusz Morawiecki, Prime Minister of Spain Pedro Sanchez, Colombian President Iván Duque, American President Joe Biden, and Prime Minister of Canada Justin Trudeau also called the situation in Ukraine a genocide.
+British Prime Minister Boris Johnson said that the atrocities in Bucha do not "look far short of genocide."

-On 13 April 2022, French President Emmanuel Macron said he wanted to be "careful with terms", questioning the usefulness of the "escalation of words" to end the war, specifying that "Russia unilaterally launched a brutal war, and it is now established that war crimes were committed by the Russian army."
+On 13 April 2022, French President Emmanuel Macron said he wanted to be "careful with terms," questioning the usefulness of the "escalation of words" to end the war, specifying that "Russia unilaterally launched a brutal war, and it is now established that war crimes were committed by the Russian army."
 Zelenskyy criticized Macron's characterization.

-The All-Ukrainian Council of Churches and Religious Organizations called on every state in the world to recognize the genocide of the Ukrainian people during the 2022 Russian invasion and condemn the ideology of the "Russian world".
+The All-Ukrainian Council of Churches and Religious Organizations called on every state in the world to recognize the genocide of the Ukrainian people during the 2022 Russian invasion and condemn the ideology of the "Russian world."

-Genocide Watch, a Washington, D.C. based non-governmental organization founded by Gregory Stanton, issued a Genocide Emergency Alert in April 2022 - accusing Russia of committing genocide against Ukrainians via a policy of "urbicide".
+Genocide Watch, a Washington, D.C.-based non-governmental organization founded by Gregory Stanton, issued a Genocide Emergency Alert in April 2022, accusing Russia of committing genocide against Ukrainians via a policy of "urbicide."

 Several international organizations adopted resolutions demanding investigation into the issue of the genocide.
 The list includes PACE, the European Parliament.

 Numerous other state leaders and officials have made statements about the issue.

-In response to the illegal detention of several Crimean Tatar women, the Ministry of Foreign Affairs of Ukraine released a statement accusing Russia of a "systematic attack on the Crimean Tatar people, aimed at destroying their national identity, spirituality and right to their own land."
+In response to the illegal detention of several Crimean Tatar women, the Ministry of Foreign Affairs of Ukraine released a statement accusing Russia of a "systematic attack on the Crimean Tatar people, aimed at destroying their national identity, spirituality, and right to their own land."